isthisafrog/Frogmon/Keromon Rules.md

 - Moves from Move Tutors are 50% learnable but must follow the limits/restrictions that TMs do.
 - You can use healing items outside of battle only in Towns and Routes (Including Cycling Road and Viridian Forest)
 - Flute turn in mechanic (same as Survival)
-- Nugget turn in machanic
+- Nugget turn in mechanic
 - Important trainer's Pokemon get held items
 - No excessive stalling
 - No excessive setup moves in Elite 4